 Permission sets are limited to expressing permissions that reference resources under the same NSID namespace as the set itself.
 For example, the set app.example.feed.authOnlyPost could include permissions to app.example.feed.post records and making app.example.feed.getPostThread API endpoint requests to remote services.
 But it could not grant permissions to app.example.actor.profile.
 A permission set app.example.authFull, which is a level up in the hierarchy, could include permissions to all these resources.

-The title and details fields are descriptive, and will be displayed as part of the OAuth flow; see the for users section for an example.
+The title and details fields are descriptive, and will be displayed as part of the OAuth flow.
 Internationalization of these descriptive fields is supported — refer to the permission sets spec.

 The use of inheritAud in the rpc permission allows you to control inheritance behavior.